-When Adonis was an infant, Aphrodite put him in a chest and gave him to the Greek goddess of the Underworld, Persephone, to be taken care of.
+When Adonis was an infant, Aphrodite placed him in a chest and gave him to the Greek goddess of the underworld, Persephone, to nurse.

-Persephone, however, was so much charmed by the extraordinary beauty of Adonis that, when he had reached manhood, she refused to give him back to Aphrodite.
+Persephone, however, was so enchanted by Adonis' extraordinary beauty that she refused to return him to Aphrodite when he reached manhood.

-In order to judge fairly, Zeus (or, according to another myth, the Muse Calliope) allowed Persephone to keep Adonis in the Underworld for four months every year.
-Four months Adonis should also spend with Aphrodite and the remaining four months he could stay with whomever his heart longed for.
-Adonis opted for Aphrodite.
+To be just, Zeus (or, according to another myth, the Muse Calliope) allowed Persephone to keep Adonis in the underworld for four months each year.
+Adonis was also to spend four months with Aphrodite and the remaining four months he could stay with the one his heart longed for.
+Adonis chose Aphrodite.

-The celebrations were held all over Greece, usually during springtime.
-They lasted for two days and only women were allowed to participate.
+The Adonia were festivals held to commemorate the death and resurrection of Adonis, to celebrate nature.
+The festivals were held throughout Greece, usually in the spring.
+They lasted two days and only women were allowed to attend.

-On the first day, the women mourned over the death of Adonis.
-The god was represented with wax figures which were thrown into the nearby rivers by the end of the day.
+-On the first day, women opened their hair and freed their breasts and mourned the death of Adonis.
+The god was represented by wax figures, which were thrown into nearby rivers at the end of the day.

-It is said that the blood-red anemone, commonly known as the poppy, was created by the blood of Adonis, when Aphrodite sprinkled it with nectar in the moment of his death.
+It is said that the blood-red anemone, commonly known as the poppy, was created by the blood of Adonis, when Aphrodite sprinkled it with nectar at the moment of his death.